mludolph/cloudcomputing/assigment02/moritz/README.md

 #### DiskRand
 The random disk access is basically the same for both the nested OpenStack benchmark and the benchmark from assigment 1.
 The nesting did not result in a performance drop in this case.

+#### DiskSeq

+The I/O test with sequential mode produced considerably worse results in the nested virtualization.
+We can see that in the previous assignment, our benchmark returned values ranging from 80 - 110MiB/s.
+On the nested virtaulization case, the range was from 40 - 70MiB/s.
+As the VM disk type on both cases on GCP are the same, this performance degradation can be attributed to the nested virtualization.